tabibyte/session-notes/README.md

 3. Restart Obsidian.
 4. Open Settings > Community Plugins, and enable **Session Notes**.

-## Usage

-### Temporary Notes

-1. Press `Ctrl + Shift + ;` to create a temporary note.
-2. The note will be deleted once you switch away from it.

-### Session Notes

-1. Press `Ctrl + Shift + '` to create a session note.
-2. Session notes persist while the app is open and are deleted upon closing Obsidian.

 ### Customization

 You can customize the hotkeys for creating session or temporary notes by navigating to **Settings > Hotkeys** in Obsidian and modifying the corresponding commands.